Biggest NCAA tourney 1st-round upsets in history

 Take a look at some of the best opening-round upsets in NCAA tournament history.

-It often leads to many brackets in the trash bin, but some of the best NCAA tournament upsets have come when a No. 15 seed defeats a No. 2 seed.
+It often leads to many brackets in the trash bin, but some of the best NCAA tournament upsets have come when a top-three seed loses.

-Since the tournament expanded to 64 teams in 1985, a No. 16 seed has never defeated a No. 1 seed.
+In 2018, UMBC became the first No. 16 seed to upset a No. 1 seed since the tournament expanded to 64 teams in 1985.
 The 15 over 2 upset has happened seven times in history.

 There are also plenty of No. 14 seeds that have upended No. 3 seeds.